Lucas-Okamura/Instagram-Bot/README.md

     * url("comment":string, "get_comments":list)
     * num_people(int, optional)

-See next section to more information about the arguments
+See next section for more information about the arguments

 ### 1.2. config.py